JiwonHan-00/Stochastic-modeling-for-COVID-19/README.md

 # Stochastic Modeling for COVID-19: Self-Reporting and Contact Tracing Effectiveness in Heterogeneous Risk Groups

-A stochastic modeling study of COVID-19 outbreak in Daegu, Korea using Modified Gillespie Algorithm.
-This model analyzes the effectiveness of self-reporting and contact tracing strategies across heterogeneous risk groups.
+This is a stochastic epidemiological model using modified Gillespie algorithm to analyze COVID-19 transmission dynamics.
+The model examines how self-reporting behaviors and contact tracing delays affect outbreak control in different risk groups during the 2020 Daegu outbreak.
 ---

 ## Model Overview